kristinemlarson/gnssrefl/README.md

 # gnssir

-This is the main driver for the reflectometry code.
+This is the main driver for the GNSS interferometric reflectometry code.

 You need a set of instructions which can be made using **make_json_input**.
 At a minimum **make_json_input** needs the station name (4 char), the latitude (degrees),